Google NotebookLM

 - β Teams wanting explicit "no training" guarantees

-- β Projects requiring document summarisation with EU compliance
+- β Projects requiring document summarisation with documented EU compliance controls

 - β Budget-conscious teams (free tier has CDPA coverage!)